-Proposed change Comment The current system of local Maidstone Council closed its Housing authority rents being pooled Revenue Account following stock centrally and then transfer and this part of the document redistributed to be revised is not relevant to MBC of affordable housing is offered in addition to social rented accommodation.
+Proposed change Comment The current system of local Maidstone Council closed its Housing authority rents being pooled centrally and then redistributed Revenue Account following stock transfer and this part of the document is not to be revised relevant to MBC

+1.4 Background

+- 1.4.1 Maidstone Borough Council holds a housing waiting list of over 3,500 applicants that consists of both home-seekers (2,900) and transferring tenants (755) of social landlords with stock in Maidstone.
+A broad range of affordable housing is offered in addition to social rented accommodation.
 This includes intermediate rent (similar to affordable rent) and low-cost homeownership products such as shared and equity stake ownership.
-There were an additional 645 applicants seeking affordable housing other than social rent on the list maintained by our Zone Agent, Moat Housing, for low cost homeownership products.
+There were an additional 645 applicants seeking affordable housing other than social rent on the list maintained by our Zone Agent, Moat Housing, for low cost homeownership products. - 1.4.2 During 2009/10 a record number of households were housed into social housing 718.

-Background

-Maidstone Borough Council holds a housing waiting list of over 3,500 applicants that consists of both home-seekers (2,900) and transferring tenants (755) of social landlords with stock in Maidstone.
-A broad range

-During 2009/10 a record number of households were housed into social housing - 718.
 The increased availability of affordable housing at that time played a key role in reducing the need for expensive and unsuitable temporary accommodation at a time of increased demand because of the recession.
-In the first 2 quarters of 2010/11 the number of households provided with housing is 316; of these 95% of applicants had a direct connection with Maidstone.

-The recent Strategic Housing Market Assessment identified a shortfall of 1,081 affordable dwellings a year, of which 850 per annum were required for acute housing need.
+In the first 2 quarters of 2010/11 the number of households provided with housing is 316.
+Of these 95% of applicants had a direct connection with Maidstone. - 1.4.3 The recent Strategic Housing Market Assessment identified a shortfall of 1,081 affordable dwellings a year, of which 850 per annum were required for acute housing need.
 Shortages of affordable housing of all sizes were noted but larger homes in particular are required.
 The need relative to supply is by far the greatest for 4-bed accommodation and the SHMA evidence suggests a split of 40% smaller (one/two bedroom) dwellings and 60% larger (three or more bedrooms).

-Alternatives considered and why rejected
+- 1.5 Alternative Action and why not Recommended

-The council could decide not to respond to the consultation, however, there are a number of significant changes that will affect the duties Maidstone Borough Council is required to perform in relation to housing.
+- 1.5.1 The council could decide not to respond to the consultation, however, there are a number of significant changes that will affect the duties MBC is required to perform in relation to housing.
 Some of these proposed changes require further clarification whilst others may have unintended negative impacts that should be highlighted.
-Therefore not responding is not thought appropriate.
+Therefore not responding cannot be recommended.

+- 1.6 Impact on Corporate Objectives

+- 1.6.1 The Cabinet has agreed that ensuring Maidstone is a decent place to live that has decent, affordable housing across a range of tenure is a priority.
+The consultation proposals have a direct impact on a range of housing in both the public and private sectors.

+- 1.7 Other Implications

+- 1.7.1

+- 1. Financial

+- 2. Staffing

+- 3. Legal

+- 4. Equality Impact Needs Assessment

+- 5. Environmental/Sustainable Development

+- 6. Community Safety

+- 7. Human Rights Act

+- 8. Procurement

+- 9. Asset Management

+- 1.7.2 A new duty to adopt a tenure policy is suggested in the consultation document.
+In addition a number of statutory amendments are proposed that are highlighted in the body of the report.

+1.8 Relevant Documents

+$\label{eq:link} D:\label{eq:link} D:\label{eq:$

+- 1.9 Local decisions: a fairer future for social housing Communities & Local Government

+- 1.9.1 Appendices

+- 1.9.2 Attached is Appendix A which contains the council's response to the Communities & Local Government's set questions.

-Background Papers
+- 1.9.3 Background Documents

-Allocation Scheme - MBC January 2009 Housing Acts 1985; 1996 Homelessness Act 2002
+- 1.9.4 Allocation Scheme MBC January 2009

+- 1.9.5 Housing Acts 1985; 1996

-The Cabinet Member determined his decision was urgent because the deadline for submission of the consultation responses is 17 January 2011.
-In accordance with paragraph 18 of the Overview and Scrutiny Procedure Rules of the Constitution, the Mayor, in consultation with the Head of Paid Service and the Chairman of the Leisure and Prosperity Overview and Scrutiny Committee agreed that the decision was reasonable in all the circumstances and should be treated as a matter of urgency and not be subject to call in.
+Homelessness Act 2002

+IS THIS A KEY DECISION REPORT?

+Yes No

+If yes, when did it first appear in the Forward Plan?

+This is a Key Decision because:

+Wards/Parishes affected: